olgapombo/olgapombo.github.io/curriculum.md

 * *Member of the Honnorary Comission of the National Reading Plan*, 2017.
 * *Honorary Member of the International Association for the Study of Controversies* (IASC) (17 March 2020)
 * *What if virtue was not possible to be taught?
 Socrates and Protagoras in the homage to Prof. Dr. Olga Pombo*, tribute event organized by Prof. Inácio Valentim, ITSNI (Angola), with Profs.
 Aldo Dinucci (UFS), Bruno Drumond (USP), and Sérgio Sardi (PUCRS), 5 January 2022, (Video), [(Poster)](https://cfcul.ciencias.ulisboa.pt/noticias/e-se-a-virtude-nao-for-possivel-de-ser-ensinada-socrates-e-protagoras-na-homenagem-a-prof-a-dr-a-olga-pombo-cfcul/)
-* *Homenagem a Olga Pombo: Uma origem para a imagem?*, por Pedro Caldas (Essay tribute to Olga Pombo.
-An origin for the image?, by Pedro Caldas), Informe C3, Dossier Arte e Ciencia, vol. 14 (1): 67-84 (2022).
+* *Essay tribute to Olga Pombo.
+An origin for the image?, by Pedro Caldas, Informe C3, Dossier Arte e Ciencia, vol. 14 (1): 67-84 (2022).
-* **Celebrating Women Who Inspire**, tribute event integrated in the “International Day of Women and Girls in Science”, organized by ARMA-Sci, Agrupamento de Escolas Gomes Teixeira, Câmara Municipal de Armamar, Centro Interpretativo da Mulher Duriense, 21 February 2024.
+* *Celebrating Women Who Inspire*, tribute event integrated in the “International Day of Women and Girls in Science”, organized by ARMA-Sci, Agrupamento de Escolas Gomes Teixeira, Câmara Municipal de Armamar, Centro Interpretativo da Mulher Duriense, 21 February 2024.

 ## Languages